Lillian Ngoyi: Political activism

-Having been drawn into politics via her work in the Garment Workers' Union of South Africa in the 1940s, Ngoyi first joined the African National Congress (ANC) as an associate member during the 1950 Defiance Campaign, and would be arrested for using post office facilities reserved for white people.
+Having been drawn into politics via her work in the Garment Workers' Union of South Africa in the 1940s, Ngoyi first joined the African National Congress (ANC) as an associate member during the 1952 Defiance Campaign.
+Lillian became a well-known figure at Congress meetings.
+She was an amazing public speaker who was never afraid to speak her mind.
+She could make her audience feel things similar to her passion for the social regarding apartheid and women's rights.
+Her life had become a whirlwind of meetings, speeches, and organizing as she took on various roles in the FEDSAW and being treasurer of the Council of Non-European Trade Unions.
 Ngoyi would train in the non-violent protest strategies of Satyagraha to resist the Urban Area's Act, and the expanded pass system of the Natives Act.
 Ngoyi joined the ANC Women's League in 1952; she was at that stage a widow with children and an elderly mother to support, and worked as a seamstress.
 A year later she was elected as President of the Women's League.
 In 1954, she helped to found the Federation of South African Women (FEDSAW) and was elected to the national executive of the ANC; she was the first woman to be elected to national office in the organisation.